startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 The central theme of a product strategy is to give the organization an overall picture of the product.
 It acts as the basis for every decision as the product goes through its life cycle.
 It has all the information the team will need to take the product from its first breath and throughout its entire lifecycle.

-Why should a company even bother creating a product strategy?
+Why should a company even bother creating a product strategy roadmap?
 Can’t they make and launch a product without one?
-Sure, some companies skip over the this step and go straight from goals to execution, because they think it’s faster.
+Sure, some companies skip over this step and go straight from goals to execution, because they think it’s faster.
 And that’s true: it is faster.
 But it’s also significantly more likely to lead to failure.

-Here’s how having a product strategy sets the business up for success:
+Here’s how having a product strategy framework sets the business up for success:

-A product strategy simplifies communication with the entire organization.
+1. A product strategy framework simplifies communication with the entire organization.

 Taking a product from the initial vision to launch and product updates involves a lot of people all over an organization.
 It may need product managers, designers, developers, a manufacturing team, a marketing team, a customer support team, and many more people to back these teams.